-Central actors in the arctic
+Central actors in the Arctic and Antarctic

 In terms of Finland’s arctic politics, the Arctic Council is the most significant operator.
-Arctic cooperation also takes place in other forums, and bilateral relationships supplement the multilateral forums.

 - Arctic Council

 - Arctic Economic Council